SpatialTemporalStats/LRGPSP_Reproducibility_Materials/README.md

 Figure 6 is used to verify Theorem 3, illustrating how the $\log$(MSPE)s of the predictive process predictions change as the scale of the nugget effect $\tau^2$ increases.
 For the commands to reproduce these results, please refer to the "Wrapper.R" file.
 Since it takes only about 1 minute to generate the outputs of a single replicate, we suggest reproducing Figure 6 with outputs from 100 replicates.
 Using 4 cores in parallel, as specified in "Simu4.R," this process takes about 25 minutes.
 Readers can adjust the number of cores used or opt to use our pre-generated outputs directly.
 For more detailed code, outputs, and computational time, please refer to the sub-repository "S4_VersusTau".

 #### Reproduce Tables 3 and 4 in Section 4 (and Figure S3 in Section S5)
 Tables 3 and 4 compare various low-rank approximation methods using two real datasets.
 For commands to reproduce these results, please refer to the "Wrapper.R" file.
 Generating outputs for a single replicate of Tables 3 and 4 takes about 13.5 minutes and 2.25 hours, respectively.
-Note that the computational times recorded here differ from those in the article due to variations in computational environments.
-However, these times still accurately reflect the comparative performance of the various methods.
-For the data, detailed code, and computational time, please refer to the sub-repository "Real_Data".
+For the data, outputs, code, and detailed computational time, please refer to the sub-repository "Real_Data".

 ## Data